But while we all know video is important — and it is becoming easier than ever to produce it — we still might not know

 The competitors already likely know how you do your pricing, customers are scared away when you don’t talk about price, and of course, your solution is customized.
 That’s why we have to be willing to discuss the factors of cost.

-Everyone knows having social proof on your website is a must, but only if it’s credible.
+Everyone knows having social proof on your website is a must.

 Having a quote, name, and even photo has become a standard practice.
 So, how can you stand out?

 How are you differentiating from your competitors already parading out their happy customers with quotes and names?